• Art magazine

 It is particularly worthwhile to look at the East Side Gallery .
 This is a standing part of the Berlin Wall.
 It is 1.3 kilometers long and was painted by numerous artists around the world.

-For example, you can find more street art works of art in Berlin in the Mauerpark, Kreuzberg, Berlin Mitte and on the Teufelsberg.
-If you want to marvel at the Berlin street art on an exploration tour, a street art map help you.
-In addition to Berlin, there are many other cities in Germany with interesting and beautiful street art works of art.
-These include Hamburg, Frankfurt, Cologne and Leipzig.
+Other street art works in Berlin can be found in Mauerpark, Kreuzberg, Berlin-Mitte, and Teufelsberg, for example.
+If you'd like to admire Berlin's street art on a sightseeing tour, a street art map help.
+Besides Berlin, there are many other cities in Germany with interesting and beautiful street art.
+These include Hamburg, Frankfurt, Cologne, and Leipzig.

-Outside of Germany, for example, you can discover many urban works of art in London or New York.
-In London, the works of art are distributed across the entire city.
-Especially for fans of the famous artist Banksy, a visit to the Leake Street Tunnel, which is located below the Waterloo Station, is worthwhile.
-Banksy here .
-Because of this, the tunnel is sometimes referred to as a Banksy tunnel.
+Outside of Germany, you can discover many urban artworks in places like London or New York .
+In London, the artworks are spread throughout the city.
+Fans of the famous artist Banksy will especially enjoy a visit to the Leake Street Tunnel, located beneath Waterloo Station.
+Many Banksy can be admired here.
+Because of this, the tunnel is sometimes referred to as the Banksy Tunnel.

 In New York you should look at the works of art in Bushwick , a district of Brooklyn.
 There are many beautiful Murals here.
 Other contact points are, for example, Little Italy, Williamsburg and Chinatown .
 Other cities that are very suitable for a street art tour are, for example: